viperleed/viperleed/doc/content/files/input/displacements/searchconstraints.rst

 Constraints for structure optimization
 ======================================

-This block of the :ref:`DISPLACEMENTS file<DISPLACEMENTS>` allows you to define specific constraints other than symmetry for the structure- optimization routine.
+This block of the :ref:`DISPLACEMENTS` file allows you to define specific constraints other than symmetry for the structure-optimization routine.
 The commands are introduced by a header line of the form

 ..  code-block:: none